ksu-cs-cc/ksu-cs-cc.github.io/content/4-cc315/00-course-files/05-syllabus-315.md

 Online communication is inherently different than in-person communication.
 When speaking in person, many times we can take advantage of the _context_ and _body language_ of the person speaking to better understand what the speaker _means_, not just what is said.
 This information is not present when communicating online, so we must be much more careful about what we say and how we say it in order to get our meaning across.

-Here are a few general rules to help us all communicate online in this course:
+Here are a few general rules to help us all communicate online in this course, especially while using tools such as Piazza:

 * **Use a clear and meaningful subject line to announce your topic.** Subject lines such as "Question" or "Problem" are not helpful.
 Subjects such as "Logic Question in Project 5, Part 1 in Java" or "Unexpected Exception when Opening Text File in Python" give plenty of information about your topic.
 * **Use only one topic per message.** If you have multiple topics, post multiple messages so each one can be discussed independently.
 * **Be thorough, concise, and to the point.** Ideally, each message should be a page or less.
 * **Include exact error messages, code snippets, or screenshots, as well as any previous steps taken to fix the problem.** It is much easier to solve a problem when the exact error message or screenshot is provided.
 If we know what you've tried so far, we can get to the root cause of the issue more quickly.
 * **Consider carefully what you write before you post it.** Once a message is posted, it becomes part of the permanent record of the course and can easily be found by others.
-* **If you are lost, don't know an answer, or don't understand something, speak up!** We are here to help you!
+* **If you are lost, don't know an answer, or don't understand something, speak up!** Piazza allows you to send a message privately to the instructors, or post anonymously so other students don't know your identity.
+Don't be afraid to ask questions anytime, as you can choose to do so without any fear of being identified by your fellow students.
 * **Class discussions are confidential.** Do not share information from the course with anyone outside of the course without explicit permission.
 * **Do not quote entire message chains; only include the relevant parts.** When replying to a previous message, only quote the relevant lines in your response.
 * **Do not use all caps.** It makes it look like you are shouting.
 Use appropriate text markup (bold, italics, etc.) to highlight a point if needed.